 Considering the problem at hand, I thought quite a bit about the anatomy of the face.
 I reflected on all the facelifts I’ve done and all the various techniques for facial rejuvenation that are out there.
 It is also worth noting that when I do a facelift, I sometimes liposuction the jowls, but not the chubby cheeks.
 Why couldn’t I liposuction the cheeks?

 Well, there are all the motor nerves in the area that I don’t want to injure.
-There is also risk of taking too much fat from the cheek and leaving someone with a dent.
+There is also a risk of taking too much fat from the cheek and leaving someone with a dent.
 Okay, so how to avoid those two problems?
 First, I would need a very fine cannula.
 One so small that it would be difficult to remove too much fat from a single area even if I tried.
 Second, I would have to stay superficial and be sure not to injure any nerves to the face.
-This would require a new technique that hadn’t really been popularized before.
-I call it, “Microcannula Liposuction of the Cheeks”.
+This would require a new face liposuction technique that hadn’t really been popularized before.
+At my NYC practice, I call it, “Microcannula Liposuction of the Cheeks.”

-I don’t want to get too bogged down in the details of these procedures in this blog.
-Patients may not want to know, and I don’t want my competitors to know exactly what I’m doing, but…It sure seems to be working.
-With this method I can remove about 10 cc’s from the entire lower face (NOT the cheekbone area, the lower cheeks only).
+I don’t want to get too bogged down in the details of these procedures.
+Patients may not want to know, and I don’t want my competitors to know exactly what I’m doing, but . . . it sure seems to be working.
+With this method, I can remove about 10 cc from the entire lower face (NOT the cheekbone area, the lower cheeks only).
 Furthermore, the treated zone is broader than that with buccal fat removal.

 In patients who have truly rounded lower faces, I can use both methods.
 Sometimes I’ll even throw in some chin liposuction or a chin implant.
 This creates an even more profound outcome.
 We get Real Patients with Real Results!

 If you are considering facial contouring in the NYC area, you can contact my office online to request a consultation, or call my office at (212) 249-4020 to schedule an appointment.